gadishiimwe/remwaste-skip-selector-ui/README.md

 ## Conclusion

-This project provides a clean, efficient UI for selecting skip sizes with real-time data, comparison, and interactive feedback.
+This project provides a clean, efficient UI for selecting skip sizes with real-time data, a sticky bottom bar for actions, and interactive feedback.
 It's built with scalability and user experience in mind using modern React practices and Tailwind CSS.